 To be sure, the issues dividing Young and Old Earth Creationists are both complex and significant.
 However, this issue should not be made a test for orthodoxy.
 There are godly men and women on both sides of this debate.
 In the final analysis, biblical creationists—both Young and Old Earth varieties—have a great deal in common and should work together to defend the historical reliability of the Genesis account.

-More Than a Theory: Revealing a Testable Model for Creation by Hugh Ross.
+More Than a Theory: Revealing a Testable Model for Creation by Hugh Ross and Logos Bible Software.

 While he is not the author of every article on GotQuestions.org, for citation purposes, you may reference our CEO, S. Michael Houdmann.

 What is the Day-Age Theory?